benmvp/benmvp.com/content/posts/exploring-javascript-promise-api-methods/index.md

 **If the fetch request fulfills _before_ 3 seconds, it resolves first so `Promise.race` returns a promise with the data.** We resolve it using the `await` operator and we've got the data.
 However, if the request takes longer than 3 seconds, the `timeoutPromise` will reject first.
 So `Promise.race` will return a promise that rejects with the reason (typically an `Error` object).

 This code is essentially an "async with timeout" operation.
 In over 6 years it's still the only real-world use case I've found for `Promise.race`.
+And it doesn't even cancel the long-running async task.
+It keeps running.
+Our code just stops waiting for it.

 I dive deeper and how we can create an abstraction around it in my [Quickie fetch timeout](https://www.benmvp.com/blog/quickie-fetch-timeout/) post. **So when we want to get back the result of the first promise that settles no matter if it's a fulfillment or rejection, we use `Promise.race`.
 But if we want we really want is the first promise that fulfills, we use the new `Promise.any`.**

 ---